-It is important to note that header data is no guarantee of when the message was sent or who sent it.
-Additional personalized headers (called X-headers) can be set in order to provide the appropriate information.
+It is important to note that header data does not guarantee when the message was sent or who sent it.
+Additional personalized headers (called X-headers) can be set to provide the appropriate information.
 X-headers are called such because their name must begin with X-.

 For example, some anti-spam software programs mark messages as unwanted using the following header: